abadithela/abadithela.github.io/index.md

 ---
 ## Talks
 * University of Michigan, Ann Arbor, Oct 2023.
 I had a great time meeting fellow PhD students and visiting the University of Michigan!
-Thanks to Professors Nechmiye Ozay and Pete Seiler for hosting me.
+Thanks to Professors Necmiye Ozay and Pete Seiler for hosting me.
 * IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Oct 2023
 * IEEE International Conference on Robotics and Automation (ICRA), June 2023
 * CPS-IoT Week The International Workshop on Perception for Safety-Critical Cyber-Physical Systems, May 2023